 Working on a comprehensive OTT video streaming platform for a large multi-platform media and technology company, we encountered a significant issue concerning the MPEG-DASH.
-The problem that we have faced was related to MPEG-DASH’s disadvantage that once its stream production is set up, it is pretty static and cannot be adjusted or relocated.
+The problem we faced was related to MPEG-DASH’s disadvantage: once its stream production is set up, it is pretty static and cannot be adjusted or relocated.
 It is impossible to alter the DVR window size, which corresponds to the time frame the consumers can seek back in a live stream.
 Once the encoder or packager starts producing the stream, the user cannot change the output resolutions and the live edge.
 All these resulted in a poor user experience related to buffering and even freezing of the stream.

 MPEG-DASH live stream proxy solution

 Although we have utilized one of the most popular and reliable OTT streaming platforms when developing this solution, even the shared efforts with its experienced tech crew did not give positive results.
 It took us multiple attempts and considerable time to figure out a workaround that proved to be very successful.
-Now, we are pleased to introduce our MPEG-DASH live stream proxy solution, which enables the content/streaming service provider to perform MPEG-DASH stream modifications and relocation.
+We are pleased to introduce our MPEG-DASH live stream proxy solution, which enables the content/streaming service provider to perform MPEG-DASH stream modifications and relocation.